Diabetes: Preventing High Blood Sugar Emergencies

 - Keep a record of high blood sugar levels.
 Write down your symptoms and how you treated them.
 Take the record with you when you see your doctor.

 - Call your doctor if you often have high blood sugar or your blood sugar is often above your target range.
 Your medicine may need to be adjusted or changed.

-Treat infections early
+- Treat infections early.

-Don't skip diabetes medicine or insulin doses without first talking with your doctor.
+Don't skip or change diabetes medicine or insulin doses without first talking with your doctor.

-Drink plenty of liquids
+- Drink plenty of fluids.

-If your blood sugar levels are above your target range, drink extra liquids.
+- If your blood sugar levels are above your target range, drink extra liquids.
 This helps replace the fluids lost through your urine.